-Build an API for your frontend using Cloudflare Workers · Cloudflare Pages docs
+Build an API for your front end using Cloudflare Workers

 posts array, and later, you will come back and fill it in with real data:

-const Posts = () => { const body = JSON.stringify(posts) const headers = { 'Content-type': 'application/json' } return new Response(body, { headers })}
+const Posts = () => { const body = JSON.stringify(posts); const headers = { 'Content-type': 'application/json' }; return new Response(body, { headers });

 Posts is a simple function with no arguments that returns a JSON response.
 When an application makes a GET request to

-/api/posts, they'll receive a JSON-encoded array back, which they can use to render a list of blog posts.
+/api/posts, they will receive a JSON-encoded array back, which they can use to render a list of blog posts.

-We'll define something similar for
+You will define something similar for

 handlers/post.ts, which returns a single blog post.
-Importantly, we'll use the request argument that
+Importantly, you will use the request argument that

 itty-router passes to handlers, using it to retrieve the